 Daylight Saving Time (DST) is the yearly practice of setting clocks forward one hour between the months of March and November.
 The idea behind DST is to conserve – or “save” – natural light, since spring, summer, and early fall days typically get dark later in the evening compared to late fall and winter days.
 The non-DST period between November and March is known as Standard Time.

-Adjusting the time by one hour may not seem like too drastic a change, but sleep experts have noted troubling trends that occur during the transition between DST and Standard Time.
-These include upticks in heart problems, mood disorders, and motor vehicle collisions.
+Adjusting the time by one hour may not seem like too drastic a change, but sleep experts have noted troubling trends that occur during the transition between Standard Time and DST, particularly in March.
+These issues include upticks in heart problems, mood disorders, and motor vehicle collisions.
 Furthermore, DST can cause sleep problems if circadian rhythms are not aligned with natural cycles of light and darkness.
-Some people also experience insomnia symptoms due to time changes.
+Some people also experience insomnia symptoms due to spring time changes .

 Humans and other mammals are guided by circadian rhythms, which are 24-hour cycles that regulate sleep and other key bodily functions such as appetite and mood.
 These rhythms are largely dependent on light exposure.
 In order to reset each day, they must be synchronized with natural light-darkness cycles in order to ensure healthy, high-quality sleep.

-The transition between DST and Standard Time is characterized by more morning darkness and evening light.
+The transition between DST and Standard Time has darker mornings and more evening light.
 This can essentially “delay” your sleep-wake cycle, making you feel tired in the morning and alert in the evening.
 Circadian misalignment can contribute to sleep loss, as well as “sleep debt,” which refers to the cumulative effect of not getting enough sleep on a regular basis.

 Humans are most vulnerable to sleep deprivation in early March, as they transition from Standard Time to DST.
 One study found that the average person receives 40 minutes less sleep on the Monday after “Springing Forward” compared to other nights of the year.
 Researchers have also noted negative effects that occur during the transition from DST to Standard Time in November.
 In addition to sleep loss, people are at greater risk of mood disturbance, suicide, and being involved in traffic accidents during both bi-annual transition periods.
 However, experts suggest that long term, there is a reduction of accidents as more people drive home from work in daylight.